 A software bill of materials (SBOM) is a list of every open-source and third-party component present in a project’s code.
 They’re essential for keeping track of all your project’s components and being able to more accurately address issues as they arise.
+This post will discuss SBOMs, why they work, and how they can make a difference in your application’s security.

 Similar to the bill of materials (BOM) used in manufacturing and engineering or nutrition labels on food packaging, a software bill of materials typically needs to provide vital information about their components.
 The National Telecommunications and Information Administration (NTIA) reports outline all the information your organization needs to include, such as:

 Software supply chain security is more important than ever.
-Supply chain attacks are all too common, especially as so many software packages and applications rely on open-source and third-party elements.
+Supply chain attacks are too common, especially as many software packages and applications rely on open-source and third-party elements.
 However, because the SBOM provides a comprehensive inventory of all the components and dependencies your software uses, you can more easily find vulnerabilities and correct them as necessary.
-This is particularly important for protecting the integrity of the software supply chain
+This is particularly important for protecting the integrity of the software supply chain.

 For example, having a maintained software bill of materials is essential in preventing a repeat of the SolarWinds supply chain attack.
 During the attack, hackers tampered with vulnerable areas of the software supply chain to inject malicious code into SolarWinds’ software updates.
 This ended up costing multiple organizations millions of dollars while putting people’s personal information at risk.